Alison Taylor (politician)

-Alison Suzanne Watt Taylor is a British Labour Party politician who has been the Member of Parliament (MP) for Paisley and Renfrewshire North since 2024.
+Alison Suzanne Watt Taylor is a Scottish Labour politician who has been the Member of Parliament (MP) for Paisley and Renfrewshire North since 2024.

 Career

 Alison Taylor studied land economics at a Paisley university and is a fellow of the Royal Institution of Chartered Surveyors.
 She has worked as a chartered surveyor.

 Parliamentary career

-Taylor ran for Parliament in the 2017 and 2019 general elections as the Labour candidate for Paisley and Renfrewshire North.
-She finished second to Gavin Newlands on both occasions.

-Taylor won Paisley and Renfrewshire North from Newlands in the 2024 general election with a majority of 6,333.
+Taylor ran for Parliament in the 2017 and 2019 general elections as the Labour candidate for Paisley and Renfrewshire North, finishing second to Gavin Newlands on both occasions.
+She won Paisley and Renfrewshire North from Newlands in the 2024 general election with a majority of 6,333.